 Grace and gangly are rarely happy bedfellows, but they perfectly sum up Cheikhou Kouyate in a West Ham shirt.
 The inexorable No.8 was a perfect complement to the languid playing style of Mark Noble, putting in the hard yards so the ‘Cockney Pirlo’ could work on setting the tempo.
 Kouyate was another who endeared himself to the fan base, impressing with his heart-on-sleeve mentality and willingness to run himself into the ground.
-Crystal Palace are now enjoying those tenacious exploits.
+Nottingham Forest are now enjoying those tenacious exploits.

 Central midfield: Mark Noble